 William Randolph Hearst toured Europe many times while in his teens and early twenties, a popular thing

 The lily pond in front of San Simeon.
 The famous ramp is just visible on the left

-European art and architecture.
+He fell in love with European art and architecture.

 He then started collecting on a grand scale, buying artifacts and entire rooms

 Many items were shipped back to California and added to his house

 The house was never officially completed, just abandoned after Heart’s death in 1951.

 The center of the courtyard features a pond filled with lily plants.